Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 <a name="dataflow"></a>
 ## Data flow control

-If you need to stop the data stream or select the data flow with multiple stream paths for neural network models, Pipeline provides methods to handle the flow.
+If you need to stop the data stream or select the data flow with multiple stream paths for neural network models, Pipeline provides the following methods to handle the flow.

 1. Start or stop the data flow.

-    `Start()` and `Stop()` control the overall data flow of the pipeline asynchronously.
+    `Start()` and `Stop()` control the overall data flow of the Pipeline asynchronously.
-    You can also get the pipeline state from the `State` property:
+    You can also get the Pipeline state from the `State` property:

     ```csharp
     string description = "input-selector name=ins ! tensor_converter ! valve name=valvex ! tensor_sink name=sinkx " +